capacitor-community/safe-area/README.md

 SafeAreaController.unload();
 ```

-Once the **SafeAreaController** has been loaded, it will inject CSS variables for you to use via your CSS.
+Once the **SafeAreaController** has been loaded, it will inject CSS variables for you to use in your style sheets.

 ```css
 /* styling for every case Web, iOS, and/or Android */